andrii2g/licensing-demo/docs/02-threat-model.md

 No unsigned feature, local config or environment variable can grant validity.

 ## Incident controls
-On suspected issuer compromise, stop issuing, rotate keys and deliver an updated trust bundle; existing offline clients cannot learn revocation magically.
+On suspected issuer compromise, stop issuing, rotate keys and deliver a release with the updated public trust registry; existing offline clients cannot learn revocation magically.
 On device key compromise, retire that installation, retain its slot until last issued expiry, and issue replacement according to policy.
-Use administrative audit events for issue, renew, retire, rebind and key rotation; sanitize identifiers in operational logs.
+The reference database records entitlement creation/revocation, activation, renewal and retirement.
+Record replacement approvals and issuer key rotation in the operator audit process; sanitize identifiers in operational logs.